The Oregon Health Plan (OHP) is open to more Oregon adults in 2014. You may qualify for OHP even if you’ve been denied in the past.

 - Visit CoverOregon.com to use the online application form.
 You will need to print it out and either mail or fax it to Cover Oregon.
 The fax number and mailing address are on the form.

-- Request a paper application at your local DHS Branch Office or by calling 1-855-CoverOR.
+- Have a paper application mailed to you by calling 1-855-CoverOR.
 Paper applications are available in multiple languages.

 - You can also apply through a Cover Oregon community partner or insurance agent.
 Call 1-855-CoverOR, or visit CoverOregon.com, for a list of people who can help in your area.
 Getting application help from a community partner or agent is free.